Statement of West Coast Swing Identity – FAQ

 Q. How can you know you have 60%, 80% and 90% requirements for swing content?

-If you choreograph WCS patterns overlaid onto your music and make sure you have a balance of tricks, weight support, drops, side by side, you should be good.
-20 % can be anything you want within the rules.
+If you choreograph WCS patterns onto your music and make sure you have a balance of weight support, drops, or side by side, you should be good.
 You must not alter the dance just for musical expression, you must fit WCS to the music.
 When a routine does this expertly, it is not a struggle at all to recognize WCS’s identity.
-Your job is to make it easy to see the dance, we should not have to look so hard for it and feel like we are watching adagio or contemporary dance.
-Show over substance is like eating overly frosted cake.
-After a bite or two, you tire of the frosting and just want the cake.
+Your job is to make it easy to see the dance, anyone watching should not have to look so hard for it and feel like we are watching adagio or another dance.
+“Show over substance is like eating overly frosted cake.”
+“After a bite or two, you tire of the frosting and just want the cake.”